bartosjiri/autokey-macos/README.md

 # AutoKey scripts for macOS-like shortcuts
-A collection of scripts for Autokey that emulate macOS style keyboard shortcuts in Linux and X11.
+A collection of scripts for Autokey that emulate macOS styled keyboard commands/sshortcuts in Linux and X11.

 ## How to use